Browsing Tag

 Tanzania Sisal, Key Figures 2025/26

-Sisal in Tanzania's Prioritized Commodity Basket
+Sisal in Tanzania's Prioritized Commodities List

 Over 73% of Tanzania's trade is concentrated among ten countries: China, Switzerland, India, South Africa, the UAE, Kenya, the DRC, the United States, Comoros, and Vietnam[3].

-It builds on the Southern Agricultural Growth Corridor of Tanzania (SAGCOT), an ambitious public-private partnership initiative launched in 2010 to transform Tanzania's agricultural sector.
+AGCOT builds on the Southern Agricultural Growth Corridor of Tanzania (SAGCOT), launched in 2010 as a public-private partnership to transform Tanzania's agricultural sector by promoting investments in agriculture and related infrastructure.

-AGCOT extends that approach across Tanzania's Central Zone, Southern Zone, Mtwara Zone, and Northern Zone, and is designed to strengthen agricultural production and productivity, improve access to domestic and international markets, enhance capital access, promote crop value addition, and facilitate the availability of agricultural inputs.
+It is designed to strengthen agricultural production and productivity, improve access to domestic and international markets, enhance capital access, promote crop value addition, and facilitate the availability of agricultural inputs.

 The initiative targets a USD 100 billion agricultural GDP, USD 20 billion in net exports, and 10% annual sector growth by 2050.